mischimel/eLibraryReinach/README.md

 If you want to see or edit the code, you can import the [yaml file](https://github.com/michimel/eLibraryReinach/blob/9a218474b83af7255c2875cfc3e558c98f64a0c9/Documentation%20Sources/API%20(Swagger%20Editor)/eLibraryAPI.yaml) into Swagger Editor. <br>

 ### auto generantion from OpenAPI - Swagger
-When runing our code in codespace and then open it the browser via the port 8080, we could let Swagger generate our API documentation. <br>
+By running our code in codespace and opening  it through the browser via the port 8080, we could let Swagger generate our API documentation. <br>
 Therefor we added "/swagger-ui/index.html#/" to the path in the link, and [this documenation (only working, when code is running)](https://michimel-zany-dollop-976wqw46jqvf9xjx-8080.preview.app.github.dev/swagger-ui/index.html#/) got generated: <br>

 <img src="https://github.com/michimel/eLibraryReinach/blob/84210d7a742bea5c492751670a1e7f8f69b63197/Documentation%20Sources/API%20auto%20generated/member-controller.png" width="600"> <br>